OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/dwa/DwaLayerMaterial.md

           | GGX = 1 (default)

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If child materials disagree on the type of outer specular model, this type will be used instead.</p>
+        <p class="scene-class-attr-comment">If child materials disagree on the type of outer specular model, this type will be used instead.</p>

     </p>